 Will JB Weld work on PVC pipe?

-JBWeld offers a PlasticWeld product that works well with all types of plastics, especially PVC pipes.
+JBWeld offers a PlasticWeld product that works well with all plastics, especially PVC pipes.
 It works better and has better overall reviews (both online and offline) than the JB weld formula.
-It is perfect for PVC and HDPE pipes and when the pipe is wet and will become wet.
+It is perfect for PVC and HDPE pipes, and when the pipe is wet and will become soggy.

 Will Gorilla Glue work on PVC pipe?

 Contrary to popular opinion, gorilla glue works pretty well with PVC pipes.
-It should be used under a temperature of 32 to 140° F for best results.
+It should be used at 32 to 140° F for best results.
 It is environmentally friendly and gets cleaned away with water.
 In addition, it works with all types of pipes (HDPE, PVC, ABS, PEX).
-The glue also forms a strong and reliable bond with the pipe.
+The glue also forms a solid and reliable bond with the pipe.

 How to paint PVC pipe?